About Us

 Executive Director

-Brandy has 10+ years of working in the agriculture field.
+Brandy has 10+ years of experience working in the agriculture field.
 She previously worked for the Syracuse Refugee Agricultural Program as their Agricultural Programs Director and even organized agricultural programs for rural women in Benin, West Africa where she was a Peace Corps Volunteer for two years.
 She is from southern Indiana where both sets of grandparents were farmers and owned farmland, so she spent many days helping out at the farms.
-She attended Purdue University and graduated with a degree from the School of Agriculture.
+Brandy also serves as a volunteer board member for the Syracuse-Onondaga Food Systems Alliance (SOFSA) that promotes equity andinclusion within the Syracuse Food System.
+She attended Purdue University and graduated with a degree in Wildlife Biology from the School of Agriculture.
 She also enjoys gardening, raising chickens, and managing the Strathmore Buyers Club that helps bring local food to her neighborhood.

 Brandy looks forward to meeting farmers and landowners to help them decide if they want to put their farmland in a conservation easement, forever preserving much needed farmland and protecting it from urban sprawl.
 Please don’t hesitate to contact Brandy with any questions at info@nyalt.org